Zingle/rest-api-documentation/contacts/README.md

-is_starred | boolean | Whether the conversation associated with this Contact is currently marked as 'Starred' is_closed | boolean | Whether the conversation associated with this Contact is currently closed avatar_uri | string | URI of the contact's avatar created_at | UNIX timestamp | Date the Account was created updated_at | UNIX timestamp | Date the Account was last updated locked_by_source | string | If the contact was created or updated by an external system, which system will be indicated in this field.
+is_starred | boolean | Whether the conversation associated with this Contact is currently marked as 'Starred' is_closed | boolean | Whether the conversation associated with this Contact is currently closed avatar_uri | string | URI of the contact's avatar optin_status | string | The current opt-in status of the contact.
+Will be null if the service does not have set opt-in behavior created_at | UNIX timestamp | Date the Account was created updated_at | UNIX timestamp | Date the Account was last updated locked_by_source | string | If the contact was created or updated by an external system, which system will be indicated in this field.
 Locked contacts can not have their first name, last name, title, phone numbers, nor email addresses edited.